raulhardeman/wsb-stock-mispricing/README.md

 # Social Media Attention and Stock Mispricing: Evidence from r/WallStreetBets

-Replication code and derived data for the bachelor thesis by Raul Hardeman (Erasmus School of Economics, BSc Economics & Business Economics, June 2026).
+This repositiory contains the scripts used for the Bachelor thesis by Raul Hardeman (Erasmus School of Economics, 2026).

 The thesis runs a market-model event study (MacKinlay, 1997) on elevated-attention events from r/WallStreetBets between January 2020 and February 2021, covering seven